Google DeepMind Software Engineer Interview: The Full Process, Decoded

 Two coding rounds.
 Team-agnostic.
 Same patterns as standard Google product loops: medium to hard LeetCode, graphs, trees, dynamic programming, tricky array manipulation.
 One notable difference: interviewers will sometimes ask ML-adjacent follow-ups even in coding rounds.
 Not deep theory, but "if this ran on a billion training examples, what breaks?" is a realistic follow-up.

 One system design round.
 For SWE roles, this looks like standard distributed systems design.
-For Applied AI and Research Engineer tracks, it shifts toward ML system design: training pipeline design, retrieval-augmented generation, model serving architecture, evaluation frameworks.
-The team you are interviewing with shapes the topic, which is one more reason to find out which team you are targeting before the onsite.
+For Applied AI and Research Engineer tracks, it shifts toward ML system design.
+According to techinterview.org's 2026 DeepMind breakdown, Research Engineers face a distributed training round that explicitly covers pipeline parallelism, tensor parallelism, and optimizer state sharding (ZeRO-style).
+A second pattern shows up too: design an evaluation harness for a frontier model across many benchmarks, with test contamination and reproducibility as scored concerns.
+The team you are interviewing with shapes which one you get, which is one more reason to find out which team you are targeting before the onsite.

 One behavioral round.
-DeepMind calls this "Googliness," same framing as standard Google.
-It sounds made up.
-The criteria are not.
-Collaboration, navigating ambiguity, disagreements with teammates, ownership of projects under uncertainty.
+DeepMind calls this "Googliness."
+Sounds made up; the criteria are not.
+Collaboration, navigating ambiguity, disagreements with teammates, ownership under uncertainty.
 Prepare four or five concrete stories.
 Use STAR, but do not make the format audible.

 Research or project deep dive (Research Engineer and Applied AI tracks only).
 If you have published papers, expect a discussion of your own work: design choices, limitations, what you would do differently.
 No papers?
 Discuss a significant engineering project where you made real decisions and can defend them.
 The interviewer wants to understand how you think, not whether you can recite your own abstract.